Protospi/automatidata-google/README.md

 As we proceed with the analysis, we will gather evidence from the data to decide whether we have enough evidence to reject the null hypothesis in favor of the alternative hypothesis.

-With our research question defined and our hypotheses formulated, we can move forward with the actual execution of the hypothesis test using the data in the subsequent stages of the Jupyter Notebook.
-This well-defined structure ensures that our analysis remains focused and interpretable, ultimately contributing to our goal of generating actionable insights to optimize revenue strategies for taxi cab drivers.

-# Jupyter Notebook Hypothesis Test

 ## Part 2: Conduct EDA and Hypothesis Testing

 ### Analyze and Construct Stage

 As we move into the "Analyze and Construct" stage of our project, we leverage descriptive statistics for Exploratory Data Analysis (EDA).
 Descriptive statistics serve as valuable tools to unravel insights hidden within the dataset.
 Let's explore how computing descriptive statistics enhances our understanding of the data in this stage of analysis.

-### Exploring Data with Descriptive Statistics
+**Exploring Data with Descriptive Statistics**

-**Descriptive statistics** provide a concise summary of key characteristics of the dataset.
+Descriptive statistics provide a concise summary of key characteristics of the dataset.
 They include measures such as mean, median, standard deviation, minimum, maximum, and quartiles.
 In the context of our hypothesis test, computing descriptive statistics helps us in the following ways:

 1. **Central Tendency:** Calculating the mean and median of fare amounts based on different payment methods gives us a sense of the typical fare values.
 This helps us understand the average fare amounts associated with each payment type.